Do you ever have a place where you want to go back to because of the way it made you FEEL?

 Colombia, in general, is not a credit card country.
 You will find that most places in Colombia only accept cash.
 There are three bank machines in town and we’ve had no problems with any of them.
 But it never hurts to bring cash from San Gil or Bucaramanga before you arrive.

-Our Favorite Guesthouse in Colombia so far is Artepolis
+Our Favorite Guesthouse in all of Colombia is definitely Artepolis.

 The breakfast is excellent and hearty with an excellent cup of coffee.
 Maria and her staff are incredibly welcoming and attentive.
 We love staying with people that clearly love what they are doing.
 Artepolis also runs creative painting workshops.